trulysimple/.github/pull_request_template.md

    - do mention changes to configuration files, whether they can affect other people's work and how
    - do _not_ abbreviate words, class names and the like, which may not be so obvious to newcomers

 Thanks!
-And feel free to erase this comment if you wish ;) -->
+And feel free to erase this comment ;) -->

 Closes #